AntonTegnelov/agentic_problem_solver/docs/explanation/architecture.md

 ## Overview

 APS is designed as a modular agent-based system for solving complex programming problems.
-The current implementation features a single `SolverAgent` that handles the entire problem-solving workflow, while the planned architecture will transform this into a hierarchical multi-agent system with specialized roles for more effective task decomposition and execution.
+The initial implementation featured a single `SolverAgent` that handled the entire problem-solving workflow, which has now been transformed into a hierarchical multi-agent system with specialized roles for more effective task decomposition and execution.

+> **IMPORTANT: The `SolverAgent` is now deprecated** and will be removed in a future version.
+All new development should use the hierarchical agent system.

 ## Current Architecture

-The current system is built around a protocol-based design with clear separation of concerns:
+The system is built around a protocol-based design with clear separation of concerns:

 ### Core Components